naaatami/nechuya/README.md

 ### How to use it
 Download and open a command prompt in the project directory.
 Run `npm install` and then `npm start`.

-On launch, it will open to a default folder (~/Music).
-You can click "open folder" on the top and open up a different music folder if you'd like.
+On launch, you'll just need to click "Open folder" at the top to select your music folder.

 ### What's with the name?
 It's a butchered, romanized version of "can't hear" in Bulgarian.